 Environmental scientists study and monitor the health of Earth's ecosystems and seek to create solutions to mitigate the impacts of human population growth on the environment.
 Environmental science graduate degrees include Master of Science (usually a two-year program) and Ph.D. (usually completed in four to six years); students in these programs take courses in environmental studies, environmental policy, and statistics.
 Most programs require students to choose a particular interest area or concentration and take courses in that field; a few possible areas include water resources, climate change, and natural resources.
 Graduate program admissions require GRE scores, undergraduate transcripts, letters of recommendation, and a personal statement of interest.

 Pharmacists hold a Doctor of Pharmacy (Pharm.D.) degree, which takes four years to complete, and also must obtain licensure by passing two exams.
-While not all Doctor of Pharmacy programs require students to have a bachelor's degree, there are a number of required prerequisite courses including general biology, human physiology, microbiology, general and organic chemistry, calculus, and statistics.
+While not all Doctor of Pharmacy programs require students to have a bachelor's degree, there are several required prerequisite courses including general biology, human physiology, microbiology, general and organic chemistry, calculus, and statistics.
 Application requirements also include transcripts showing prerequisite course grades and letters of recommendation.
 Pharmacy students take courses in public health, patient care, pharmaceutical calculations, and science courses related to medications; some programs also provide students with practical, hands-on clinical experience.

 A number of graduate-level degrees in a variety of fields are available to those who possess a bachelor's degree in biology.
 Biomedical engineering, biostatistics, environmental science, and pharmacy are four possible areas of study that offer a good salary and job prospects.